webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 | 62    | Level 6.2                   |

 **bitDepth** is an integer that specifies the bit depth of the luma and color components.
 Valid values are 8, 10, and 12.
+This value may be further constrained by the profile.

 **chromaSubsampling** is an integer that specifies the chroma subsampling.
 Only the values in the following table are allowed.
+This value may be further constrained by the profile.
 If `matrixCoefficients` is 0 (RGB), then chroma subsampling MUST be 3 (4:4:4).

 | Value | Subsampling|